AoiSaya/FlashAir-SlibBMP/README.md

 --- | ---
 BMP:loadFile(path, flat)           | Read content from file and return as bitmap. flat=1:data flat mode, =0:data array mode.
 BMP:saveFile(path, bitmap)         | Dump bitmap to file.
-BMP:conv64K(bitmap, ...)           | Convert 24bit bitmap to 16 bit bitmap.
+BMP:conv64K(bitmap)                | Convert 24bit bitmap to 16 bit bitmap.
+BMP:conv64K(bitmap, x, y, width, height, bgcolor)| Crop out the 24bpp bitmap and convert it to 16bpp bitmap.<br>And replace the range not in the original image with the background color.

 ## Licence